nhtlongcs/cassava-leaf-disease-classification/README.md

 ### What we did not try (or did not work)

 * Vision Transformer models like [ViT](https://arxiv.org/abs/2010.11929) and [Deit](https://arxiv.org/abs/2012.12877).
-The CV and Public score of these two were not high (~0.83-ish) in this competition.
+The CV and public score of these two were not high (~0.83-ish) in this competition.
 * Taylor Loss and Bi-Tempered Loss didn't improve the score, but they worked well for other teams.
 * SAM optimizer didn't work due to implementation bugs.
-* We could have produce a bigger training set using Generative models (GAN).
+* We could have produced a bigger training set using Generative models (GAN).
 * [Unsupervised Data Augmentation](https://arxiv.org/abs/1904.12848) seems cool but we didn't have time to try.